Code-Institute-Submissions/mythic_gm/README.md

 # Aknowledgements
-- My mentor Precious

-- Tana Pigeon
+- My mentor Precious who put up with me trying to explain this incredibly nerdy app.
+Thanks for your patience, all of your time and for all of the great advice you have given me since I started at code institute.

+- Tana Pigeon for creating Mythic.
+It is such an incredible book and it must have taken so much time to put together.

+- CC & Eoin for all of the playtesting and patience as I learned how to use Mythic.